mcpython4-coding/Documentation/mcpython/engine/ResourceLoader.md

         function close(self)

-            Called when the resource path should be closed
+            Called when the resource path should be closed Should be used for cleanup

         function get_all_entries_in_directory(
                 self, directory: str, go_sub=True
                 ) -> typing.Iterator[str]:

-            Should return all entries in an local directory
+            Should return all entries in a local directory
             :param directory: the directory to check
             :param go_sub: if sub directories should be iterated or not
-            :return: an list of data
+            :return: a list of data
+            todo: add a regex variant

     class ResourceZipFile extends IResourceLoader